freeCodeCamp/freeCodeCamp/guide/english/java/interfaces/index.md

 Whoops, did I forget `next()` ?
 See, since it was a `default` method, I didn't had to provide an implementation at all.
 (Won't work for JDK < 8)

+To add, an interface is a 100% abstract class i.e., no concrete methods.

 So, now you have a good grasp of Interfaces!
 Go learn about Abstract Classes to know how Java gives you yet another way to define contracts.